evamartin1240/ADSDB/README.md

 pip install -r requirements.txt
 ```

-### Run program

-There are two ways to run this program.

-#### GUI

-Simply run `streamlit run app.py`.
-This will open the GUI app on your browser.
-Then, follow the app and click the buttons to perform every step in the pipeline.

-#### CLI
+##### MacOS/Linux

-If you prefer to run the program from the command line, do as follows.
-This way is recommended for debugging as you will get information printed on the command line.
-This will execute all the scripts in the pipeline, requesting the user for paths to the data.
-Note that this will not produce profilings, only the data warehouse.
-To visualize profilings, use the app.
+Once all the environment is set, you are ready to execute all the scripts in the pipeline, requesting the user for paths to the data.
+Note that this will not produce profilings.
+To visualize profiling steps, use the app.

 ##### MacOS/Linux